-I suffered symptoms of numbness, tingling, pain, blurred vision and fatigue due to flare-ups of Relapsing-Remitting Multiple Sclerosis (MS) for 26 years before identifying my primary triggers.
+I suffered symptoms of numbness, tingling, pain, tightness, heaviness, blurred vision and fatigue due to flare-ups of Multiple Sclerosis (MS) for 26 years before identifying my lynchpin triggers.
 I had no idea that my chronic mild digestive discomfort had anything to do with the MS. I just thought that it was normal to feel some tummy rumbling after meals.

-In 2010 I finally decided to see a nutritionist.
-I found a good one who ran a number of functional medicine tests.
-Functional medicine is all about detecting imbalances as early as possible.
-In contrast to standard lab tests which help doctors decide which drugs to prescribe for symptoms of disease, functional medicine tests detect early disease markers, allowing for correcting and optimizing function at the root cause level.
+In 2010 I saw a Functional Medicine nutritionist who ran some tests.
+Functional Medicine is root cause medicine and it’s all about detecting imbalances as early as possible.
+In contrast to standard lab tests which help doctors decide which drugs to prescribe for symptoms of disease, Functional Medicine tests detect early disease markers, allowing for correcting and optimizing function at the root cause level as soon as possible.

 My test results revealed that I had both non-celiac gluten sensitivity (NCGS) and sensitivity to casein, an inflammatory protein found in animal dairy, especially A1 Holstein cows.
-A stool test revealed I had both dysbiosis (gut flora imbalance) and significantly low levels of immune-protective, secretory IgA (sIgA) which indicated lack of integrity of my intestinal mucosal lining.
+A stool test revealed I had both dysbiosis (gut flora imbalance) and significantly low levels of immune-protective, secretory IgA (sIgA), which indicated lack of integrity of my intestinal mucosal lining.
 In other words, I had an imbalanced and leaky gut.

-The nutritionist advised me to eliminate gluten and cow dairy from my diet and led me through a 30-day gut-healing protocol, including a comprehensive elimination diet and a leaky gut repair plan.
-Within a month I stopped experiencing digestive distress following meals, and within a month I stopped having MS symptoms completely.
+The nutritionist advised me to eliminate gluten and cow dairy from my diet and led me through a 30-day gut-healing protocol, including a comprehensive elimination diet and a leaky gut repair supplements.
+Within a week I stopped experiencing digestive distress following meals, and within a month I stopped having MS symptoms completely.
 To this day, twelve years later, I have never again experienced a single MS symptom.
-A blood test later confirmed that my antibody levels against myelin sheath (Cyrex 7A) were completely in the normal range, which meant my immune system was no longer attacking my myelin sheath.
+A blood test later confirmed that my antibody levels against myelin sheath (Cyrex Labs 7x) were completely in the normal range, which meant my immune system was no longer attacking my myelin sheath.
 I no longer had MS. To be clear, I will always have the genes for MS, but those genes don’t need to be EXPRESSED.

 Sam, a 2½-year-old diagnosed with autism, was brought in to see functional medicine pioneer, Mark Hyman, MD.
 Sam had been happy and healthy until he had his measles, mumps, and rubella (MMR) vaccination at 22 months.
 Dr. Hyman explains that some people are especially sensitive to the vaccine preservative, thimerosal (ethylmercury).
 Sam lost his language function, became detached and unable to relate to his parents and friends.